Israel PM seeks immunity, buying time until after vote

-Israeli Prime Minister Benjamin Netanyahu said Wednesday he would seek immunity from corruption charges, likely delaying any trial until after March elections, when he hopes to have a majority coalition that will shield him from prosecution.
+Israeli Prime Minister Benjamin Netanyahu said on Wednesday that he would seek immunity from corruption charges, likely delaying any trial until after March elections when he hopes to have a majority coalition that will shield him from prosecution.

 Netanyahu was indicted in November on charges of accepting bribes, fraud and breach of trust.
 After failing to assemble a governing majority following back-to-back elections last year, he will get a third shot at remaining in office in March.